Effort underway to rescue girls soccer team from Afghanistan | Politics

 Complicating the rescue effort is the size of the group — 133 people, including the 26 youth team members as well as adults and other children, including infants.
 Many don't have passports or other necessary documentation to board flights from Kabul.

-“If we can put a protective bubble around these women and young girls ...
-I really believe the world will stand up and and take notice and have a lot of offers to take them in and host them,” McCreary said.
+''If we can put a protective bubble around these women and young girls ...
+I really believe the world will stand up and take notice and have a lot of offers to take them in and host them," McCreary said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)